tghosgor/threadpool11/README.md

 ##threadpool11 performance compared to OpenMP

-Here is a result of OpenMP demo found it the tree.
+Here is a result of OpenMP demo found in the tree.
 > Your machine's hardware concurrency is 8

 > threadpool11 execution took 16953 milliseconds.